-There are two proposals scheduled for a vote at the 2019 Annual Meeting:
+There are three proposals scheduled for a vote at the 2020 Annual Meeting:

-- Proposal No. 1-To elect three Class II directors to hold office until the 2022 Annual Meeting of Stockholders or until their successors are elected: and - Proposal No. 2-To ratify the selection, by the Audit Committee of our Board of Directors, of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2019.
+- Proposal No. 1-To elect three Class III directors to hold office until the 2023 Annual Meeting of Stockholders or until their successors are elected; - Proposal No. 2-To ratify the selection, by the Audit Committee of our Board of Directors, of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2020; and - Proposal No. 3-To hold a vote on a non-binding, advisory resolution approving the compensation of the Company's named executive officers (a "Say-on-Pay" vote).